rarimo/js-sdk/packages/nft-checkout/README.md

 import { utils } from "ethers"

-// Address of the NFT sale contract const NFT_CONTRACT_ADDRESS = "0x77fedfb705c8bac2e03aad2ad8a8fe83e3e20fa1"
+// Address of the NFT sale contract const NFT_CONTRACT_ADDRESS = "0xebd22f080134e268a229895d4a89b98d2265aa3d"
 // Buyer's address to send the bought NFT to const USER_WALLET_ADDRESS = "0x0000000000000000000000000000000000000000"

 // Chains to use
-const selectedChainName = ChainNames.Goerli
+const sourceChainName = ChainNames.Ethereum
-const targetChainName = ChainNames.Sepolia
+const destinationChainName = ChainNames.Avalanche

 // Token to accept payment in
-const paymentToken = "UNI"
+const paymentToken = "USDT"

 const sendTransaction = async () => {
   // Connect to the Metamask wallet in the browser, using the MetamaskProvider interface to limit bundle size.